Rose-Yang1232/Yuwei_dojo/web-security/path-traversal-1/DESCRIPTION.md

 - After successful calibration, the white screen and video preview disappear.
 - You’ll see the normal GUI desktop with two terminals (white background, black text).
 - **Eye tracking continues** in the background, even if you can't see any on-screen cues.
+- **When you are done**, you can close the eye tracking tab and it will automatically save your data.

 ---